CURRICULUM VITAE

 2003. “

-strategy in the Rio Sonora of Mexico.”
-Paper presented in the
+tactics and environmental strategy in the Rio Sonora of Mexico.”
+Paper

-Agrarian Mexico: Cases from the state of Guanajuato."
-Paper delivered at
+Landscapes of Agrarian Mexico: Cases from the state of Guanajuato."
+Paper

-the annual conference of the Association of American Geographers in
+delivered at the annual conference of the Association of American Geographers

-Truths."
-Paper delivered at the annual conference of the Association of
+History, and Partial Truths."
+Paper delivered at the annual conference of

 2000.
 "Ecology and Ideology: Private Landscapes of